 Now let’s take a look at the cost of moving between Jacksonville and Miami.

-Costs of moving from Jacksonville to Miami (and vice versa)*
+Cost of Moving From Jacksonville to Miami (and Vice Versa)*

-Read on for “moving north from Florida,” or click here to go back to the top.
+Read on for "Moving Costs: Moving Up North From Florida," or click here to go back to the top.

 Florida has everything you could ever want, unless what you want is crisp autumn days, mountains, a white Christmas around a wood burning stove. . . you get the idea.
 Florida just isn’t the place for some folks.
 Take a look at some of the most popular routes for those heading north from Florida to help you get an idea of the costs and logistics.